to-the-arena/tta-test/README.md

 # To The Arena

-An battle game with a special fighting technique.
+A battle game with a special fighting technique.